Elections in the Philippines: Referendums and plebiscites

 A referendum is passed if it is approved by a majority of the votes cast; a defeat means the law sought to be rejected or amended remains to be in full effect.

 There had been two "waves" of national referendums in the Philippines: the first was during the Commonwealth period, and the latter was during the martial law period.
 Locally, the most common plebiscites are on creating new provinces and the upgrading of a municipality into a city.

-The last provincial-level plebiscite was in 2022 for the division of the province of Maguindanao into two provinces; the last national plebiscite was in 1987 for the approval of the constitution endorsed by the 1986 Constitutional Commission.
+The last provincial-level plebiscite was in 2023 for the conversion of San Jose del Monte as a highly urbanized city; the last national plebiscite was in 1987 for the approval of the constitution endorsed by the 1986 Constitutional Commission.

-People's Initiative
+People's initiative

 Initiatives (locally known as "people's initiative") are governed by the Initiative and Referendum Act of 1989, allowing the people to propose amendments or revisions to the constitution, or propose new laws.

 However, the Supreme Court ruled in 1997 that the law was "fatally defective" as far as amending the constitution is concerned.

 People's Initiative can also be used to propose new laws are allowed if there is a petition of at least 10% of all registered voters in the country, with at least 3% in every legislative district.
 A plebiscite will be called it meets such requirements.
 A people's initiative in the national level has never made it past the stage verification of signatures.
 This is also possible locally, with varying requirements for each level of local government.

 The first and only People's Initiative was in Barangay Milagrosa in Quezon City, which sought to stop the influx of informal settlers and the sale of illegal drugs in that barangay in 2011.